Anna Drezen: Career

 At the 2019 Edinburgh Festival Fringe, Drezen premiered Okay, Get Home Safe, a one-woman show inspired by her obsession with true crime podcasts.

-Drezen has been a writer on shows like Girls5Eva and Miracle Workers, on which she also appeared as an actor.
+Drezen has been a writer on shows like Girls5Eva and Miracle Workers, the latter on which she also appeared as an actor.

-In 2021, Freeform ordered an animated series called "Praise Petey" created by Drezen, which she executive produces alongside Greg Daniels, Mike Judge, and Monica Padrick.
+In 2021, Freeform ordered an animated series called Praise Petey. created by Drezen, which she executive produces alongside Greg Daniels, Mike Judge, and Monica Padrick.
 Annie Murphy, John Cho, Christine Baranski, Kiersey Clemons, Amy Hill, and Stephen Root led the voice cast.
 The series was produced by 20th Television Animation, with animation by ShadowMachine.
 She departed SNL after the December 18, 2021 episode in preparation.
 It premiered on July 21, 2023.
 In November 2023, it was announced that Freeform had cancelled the series after 1 season.